yeokj/yeokj/README.md

 - I'm actively learning C++, Python, and Java
 - I’m a Data Science Fellow in CUNY Tech Prep
 - Fun facts about me:
-  * One of the many tall people that do not play basketball
+  * I'm one of the many tall people that do not play basketball
   * I work part-time while attending college
   * Favorite animes are One Piece, Sakamoto Days, and Soul Eater